AI, skills and labour markets

 Senior Research Fellow · University of Reading

-I develop economic and data-driven evidence on how AI, agri-tech and sustainability transitions reshape productivity, labour markets and food systems.
+I develop economic and data-driven evidence on how AI, technology and sustainability transitions reshape productivity, labour markets and agri-food systems.

-Agri-food economics · AI and labour markets · sustainable productivity
+Technological change, AI and labour markets · Agri-food economics · Sustainable productivity

 My work is organised around four connected areas.